pisc9211/stock-portfolio/README.md

 - [ ] General Styling
 - [ ] Make transaction's list more clear (price is for single stock, not total price)
 - [ ] Fix the date of purchase.
 Deployed app seems to save the date as the date of deployment
+- [ ] Smarter api queries to reduce query number to api